 The implementation of RPA in the finance sector can substantially optimize the application processing of the credit card.
 It is capable of interacting with different systems at the same time and authenticate various forms of data such as credit and background checks.

-Most notably, RPA operates on pre-established rules and has the propensity to accept or reject request or application.
+Most notably, RPA operates on pre-established rules and has the propensity to accept or reject requests or applications.
 The significance of robotic process automation in finance does not stop at optimized credit card processing.
 It can also impact various aspects of credit management aspects, such as underwriting solutions for potential borrowers.

 RPA in finance and accounting provides qualitative protection for securing financial endpoints against cyber threats.
 The technology helps fraud analysts in automating a conglomerate of processes, such as blocking and reissuing compromised accounts, scanning of harmful files automatically for recent updates, tweaking the account restrictions requirements, and more.